SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs.md

 1. **Plan Type**.
 Select your organization's plan type.
 1. **Deployment**.
 Select a Sumo Logic deployment from the list.
       :::note
-      Depending on your Sumo Logic subscription type, creating an org in a different deployment than the parent may result in a deployment charge being applied.
+      Depending on your Sumo Logic subscription type, creating an org in a different deployment than the parent may result in a deployment charge being applied on the usage.
       :::
 1. Click **Set Baseline**.
       :::note